wponc/personal-site/README.md

 # Hi there!

 This is my first attempt at web development.
 I’ve been really interested in the capabilities of Three.js in web graphics, so I tried my hand at setting up a beginner's webpage.
 I tried to include what I could wrap my head around: scene creation and animated geometries.
 Definitely going to redesign the site significantly over the next few months as I start to understand fragment shaders and graphics rendering more.
+Hopefully by then I'll have something halway decent.

 ### Resources Used